gpask/PiSpy/README.md

 # PiSpy
-An inexpensive platform for automated video recording
+An inexpensive platform for automated image/video acquisition